joseph-flinn/site/frontend/posts/retro-success-non-prod-launch.md

 environment had.
 However, after many months, all of the configuration bugs had been found and fixed and the confidence in the environment grew and it became a lot more useful in the SDLC process.

-The expected value of catching issues before getting to Production was not the only added value of the environment.
+The expected value of catching issues before getting to production was not the only added value of the environment.
 Up until that point, there had been little documentation on what the actual system looked like, all of the pieces that were required, or what parts they played.
 There was a time where the most senior engineers were arguing what a service actually did and how it worked.
 The